mariechatfield/tutorials/firebase/steps/step3_write_hard_coded_data.md

 ![Recommendation object diagram](../images/diagram_app_recommendations.png)

-If we wanted to represent a particular talk recommendation as a JSON object, we could write:
+If we wanted to represent my talk recommendation above as a JSON object, we could write:

 ```json
 {